 Safe removal of mercury fillings offered at Richmond, VA holistic dental practiceFor many years, the use of amalgam was the mainstay in dental fillings.
 However, more recently, holistic dentists have taken a more cautionary approach to the use of metals, and particularly mercury in tooth fillings and other restorations.
-Many patients are also interested in safe removal of their mercury fillings.
+Many patients are also interested in the safe removal of their mercury fillings.
 At Richmond Family Dentistry, patients in the Richmond, VA area can rely on Dr. Olivia Hart to make their safety, health, and well-being a top priority in any dental care they receive.

 Mercury and its effect on the bodyThe US Government Agency for Toxic Substances and Disease Registry ranks mercury as the third most toxic substance on the planet, after arsenic and lead.

 Mercury is used in dental fillings and other restorations to fill a cavity in a tooth or other dental repairs.
 Amalgam, a commonly used dental material, is approximately 50 percent mercury.

 The toxic effects of mercury poisoning on the body are well documented.
 According to the International Academy of Oral Medicine and Toxicology (IAOMT), the symptoms most commonly associated with the inhalation of elemental mercury vapors that can be also emitted from dental amalgam fillings include:

 - Chronic fatigue (Bernhoft, 2011; Echeverria et al., 1998)

 - Emotional instability (Bernhoft, 2011; Clarkson et al., 2003; Clarkson and Magos, 2006; Magos and Clarkson, 2006)

 - Dementia and decrease in verbal and visual processing (Echeverria et al., 1998; Clarkson and Magos, 2006; Magos and Clarkson, 2006; Syversen and Kaur, 2012; USEPA, 2016)